Geometry and periods of $G_2$-moduli spaces: A period mapping

 \item[\textbf{(B)}] $iQ(H^{p,3-p},\overline{H^{q,3-q}}) = 0$ if $p \neq q$, and $(-1)^{p+1}iQ(H^{p,3-p},\overline{H^{p,3-p}}) > 0$ for all $p$.

-\item[\textbf{(C)}] $\dim H^{3,0} = 1$. \end{enumerate} By considering the Hodge filtration $F^p = H^{3,0} \oplus \cdots \oplus H^{3-p,p}$, it can be shown that the domain parametrising such decompositions (called Hodge structures of weight $(1,h^{2,1})$) is a complex homogeneous space diffeomorphic to $Sp(Q) / U(1) \times U(n)$, where $Sp(Q)$ is the group of real endomorphisms of $H$ preserving the symplectic form $Q$ induced by the cup-product.
+\item[\textbf{(C)}] $\dim H^{3,0} = 1$. \end{enumerate} By considering the Hodge filtration $F^p = H^{3,0} \oplus \cdots \oplus H^{3-p,p}$, it can be shown that the domain parametrising such decompositions (called Hodge structures of weight $(1,h^{2,1})$) is a complex homogeneous space diffeomorphic to $Sp(Q) / (U(1) \times U(n))$, where $Sp(Q)$ is the group of real endomorphisms of $H$ preserving the symplectic form $Q$ and $n = h^{2,1}(Y)$.
 Griffiths proved that the Hodge filtration varies holomorphically along an analytic deformation of the complex structure of $Y$, and that these variations satisfy the \emph{transversality condition} $dF^p \subset F^{p-1}$ \cite{griffiths1968periodsi,griffiths1968periodsii}.
-This condition in particular implies that the Weil--Peterson metric can be seen as the pull-back of an \emph{indefinite} hermitian form defined on the period domain \cite{tian1987smoothness,todorov1989weil,lu2004weil}.
+This condition in particular implies that the Weil--Peterson metric can be seen as the pull-back of a homogeneous \emph{indefinite} hermitian form defined on the period domain \cite{tian1987smoothness,todorov1989weil,lu2004weil}.

 This section is organised as follows.
 The map $\Phi$ is defined in \S\ref{subsection:firstdef}, where we also describe the structure of the target domains.
 In \S\ref{subsection:infinitesimal}, we describe the properties of $\Phi$ and its relation to the metric $\G$.
 In \S\ref{subsection:condition}, we show that the extra terms in Theorem \ref{thm:fabcd} essentially correspond to the second fundamental form of $\Phi$.
 Finally, in \S\ref{subsection:comments} we relate the map $\Phi$ to the usual notion of period map for $G_2$-manifolds, as a Lagrangian immersion of $\M$ into $H^3(M) \oplus H^4(M)$.